radareorg/radare2/DEVELOPERS.md

 * Do not use bashisms `[[`, `$'...'` etc.

-* Use our [shellcheck.sh](https://github.com/radareorg/radare2/blob/master/sys/shellcheck.sh) script to check for problems and for bashisms
+* Use `sys/shellcheck.sh` to check for problems and for bashisms

-# Manage Endianness
+# Managing Endianness

-As hackers, we need to be aware of endianness.

-Endianness can become a problem when you try to process buffers or streams of bytes and store intermediate values as integers with width larger than a single byte.
+Endianness is a common stumbling block when processing buffers or streams and storing intermediate values as integers larger than one byte.

-It can seem very easy to write the following code:
+The following code may seem intuitively correct:

 ```c
 ut8 opcode[4] = {0x10, 0x20, 0x30, 0x40};
 ut32 value = *(ut32*)opcode;
 ```

-... and then continue to use "value" in the code to represent the opcode.

-This needs to be avoided!

-Why?
-What is actually happening?

-When you cast the opcode stream to a unsigned int, the compiler uses the endianness of the host to interpret the bytes and stores it in host endianness.
-This leads to very unportable code, because if you compile on a different endian machine, the value stored in "value" might be 0x40302010 instead of 0x10203040.
+However, when `opcode` is cast to `ut32`, the compiler interprets the memory layout based on the host CPU's endianness.
+On little-endian architectures such as x86, the least-signficiant byte comes first, so `value` contains `0x40302010`.
+On a big-endian architecture, the most-significant byte comes first, so `value` contains `0x10203040`.
+This implementation-defined behavior is inherently unstable and should be avoided.

 ## Solution

-Use bitshifts and OR instructions to interpret bytes in a known endian.
-Instead of casting streams of bytes to larger width integers, do the following:
+To avoid dependency on endianness, use bit-shifting and bitwise OR instructions.
+Instead of casting streams of bytes to larger width integers, do the following for little endian:

 ```c
 ut8 opcode[4] = {0x10, 0x20, 0x30, 0x40};
 ut32 value = opcode[0] | opcode[1] << 8 | opcode[2] << 16 | opcode[3] << 24;
 ```

-or if you prefer the other endian:
+And do the following for big endian:

 ```c
 ut32 value = opcode[3] | opcode[2] << 8 | opcode[1] << 16 | opcode[0] << 24;
 ```

-This is much better because you actually know which endian your bytes are stored in within the integer value, REGARDLESS of the host endian of the machine.
+This behavior is not dependent on architecture, and will act consistently between any standard compilers regardless of host endianness.

-## Endian helper functions
+### Endian helper functions

-Radare2 now uses helper functions to interpret all byte streams in a known endian.
+The above is not very easy to read.
+Within radare2, use endianness helper functions to interpret byte streams in a given endianness.

-Please use these at all times, eg:

 ```c
 val32 = r_read_be32(buffer)         // reads 4 bytes from a stream in BE